parkerrobison/budget-tracker/README.md

   ## Installation

   No steps for installation are required.
-Visit the apllication's website to start using budget-tracker.
+Visit the apllication's website, https://serene-hollows-88584.herokuapp.com/, to start using budget-tracker.
 If you'd like to install the PWA on your computer/mobile device simply click on the plus sign in the top right of the url search bar (if you are using google chrome)

   ## Usage